Coastal Hazard Risk Management and Adaptation Plan (CHRMAP)

 Policy and Guidelines

-The CHRMAP will be prepared in accordance with the WA Coastal Zone Strategy, the State Planning Policy 2.6 – State Coastal Planning Policy (SPP2.6) and the CHRMAP Guidelines.
+The CHRMAP was prepared in accordance with the WA Coastal Zone Strategy, the State Planning Policy 2.6 – State Coastal Planning Policy (SPP2.6) and the CHRMAP Guidelines.

 Details on the strategic and policy intent can be found at the following links.